nsyzrantsev/barkit/README.md

 > [!WARNING]
 > This tool is under development.
 Please use the first release version when it becomes available.

-BarKit (Barcodes Toolkit) is a toolkit designed for the manipulation of FASTQ barcodes.
+BarKit (Barcodes Toolkit) is a toolkit designed for manipulating FASTQ barcodes.

-## Building from source
+## Building from Source

 ```bash
 cargo build --release
 sudo mv barkit /usr/local/bin/
 ```

-## Extract command
+## Extract Command

-The `extract` command is designed to parse any barcode sequence from FASTQ reads using approximate regex matching based on a provided pattern.
+The extract command is designed to parse barcode sequences from FASTQ reads using approximate regex matching based on a provided pattern.

-All parsed barcode sequences are moved to the read header with base quality separated colon:
+All parsed barcode sequences are moved to the read header with base quality separated by colons:

 ```
 @SEQ_ID UMI:ATGC:????
 CB:ATGC:????
 SB:ATGC:????
 ```

-* `UMI` means UMI (molecular barcode)
+* UMI: Unique Molecular Identifier (molecular barcode)
-* `CB` = cell barcode
-* `SB` = sample barcode

-> [!NOTE]
-> `barkit extract` supports both reads: **single-end** and **paired-end**!

-> [!WARNING]
-> barcode pattern should be in [Unicode](https://github.com/rust-lang/regex/blob/master/UNICODE.md) format.
+* CB: Cell Barcode
+* SB: Sample Barcode

 ### Examples

-Parse first twelve nucleotides as an UMI from each read:
+Parse the first twelve nucleotides as a UMI from each read:

 ```
 barkit extract -1 <IN_FASTQ1> -2 <IN_FASTQ2> -p "^(?P<UMI>[ATGCN]{12})" -o <OUT_FASTQ1> -O <OUT_FASTQ2>
 ```

-Parse first sixteen nucleotides as an single cell barcode from each read before `atgccat` sequence:
+Parse the first sixteen nucleotides as a single-cell barcode from each read before the atgccat sequence:

 ```
 barkit extract -1 <IN_FASTQ1> -2 <IN_FASTQ2> -p "^(?P<CB>[ATGCN]{16})atgccat" -o <OUT_FASTQ1> -O <OUT_FASTQ2>
 ```

 > [!NOTE]
-> Use lower case letters for fuzzy match patterns
+> Use lowercase letters for fuzzy match patterns.